LibreCodeCoop/nextcloud-docker-development/README.md

 After finish the setup, access this url: http://localhost/settings/admin/overview.

-## Start development
+## Start development of apps

-You will need create (or clone) the folder of app on folder `volumes/nextcloud/apps`.
+You will need create (or clone) the folder of the app that you will work inside the folder `volumes/nextcloud/apps`.
 Because the owner of folder `apps` is the root user, you will need to the follow steps (using LibreSign app repository as example):

 ```bash
 sudo chown $USER:$USER volumes/nextcloud/apps